Gear Guide: Tent & Shelter

 Freestanding tents are a breeze to set up.
 You’ll still need to stake it down to ensure stability in windy weather, but you can pitch it on less than perfect surface.
 Plus, you can easily move the tent while dialing in your ideal staking location.

-When used with the fly, a well-made tent will give you dependable protection from downpours.
+When used with the fly, a well-made tent will give you dependable protection from downpours, but still offer plenty of breathability so the interior doesn’t get clammy.

 The wide open mesh top offers superior ventilation when used with the fly (and fabulous stargazing without).